wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-disk-drive-replacement.md

 <properties
-   pageTitle="Substituir uma unidade de disco em um dispositivo StorSimple | Microsoft Azure" description="Explica como substituir uma unidade de disco em um compartimento primário StorSimple ou em um compartimento EBOD." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a disk drive on a StorSimple device | Microsoft Azure" description="Explains how to replace a disk drive on a StorSimple primary enclosure or an EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"